Light & Wonder (LNW) Faces Scrutiny Over Gaming Revenue Claims- Hagens Berman

-(MENAFN- GlobeNewsWire - Nasdaq) SAN FRANCISCO , Oct.
-31, 2024 (GLOBE NEWSWIRE) -- Shares in Light & Wonder, a leading gaming technology company, are under pressure following a recent court ruling that questioned the legality of its popular Dragon Train® slot machines.
+(MENAFN- GlobeNewsWire - Nasdaq) SAN FRANCISCO, Nov.
+05, 2024 (GLOBE NEWSWIRE) -- Shares in Light & Wonder, a leading gaming technology company, are under pressure following a recent court ruling that questioned the legality of its popular Dragon Train® slot machines.
 The ruling has raised questions about the propriety of Light & Wonder's disclosures regarding the success of Dragon Train® and its prospects for continued revenue growth.

 Hagens Berman encourages Light & Wonder, Inc. (NASDAQ: LNW) investors who suffered substantial losses to submit your losses now .
 The firm also encourages persons with knowledge who may assist the investigation to contact its attorneys.